All Short-Term Rentals MUST be registered with the City of South Haven.

 - Return it to City Hall Attn: Building Department with a one-time payment of $20.00

-- Provide renters with the Good Neighbor Guide provide to you with your Certificate
+- Provide renters with the Good Neighbor Guide provided to you with your Certificate

-- The lesser of 12 people (over 2 years of age) OR 2 people per bedroom plus 2 people per floor with a way to get out in case of a fire (egress).
-I.E.: 3 bedrooms and 2 floors = 6 + 4 = 10 people.
+- Newly rented, newly constructed or newly renovated houses: 12 people (over 2 years of age) OR 2 people per bedroom plus 2 people per occupied finished floor, whichever is less.
+Example: 3 bedrooms and 2 floors = 6 + 4 = 10 people.

-- If you can prove your home was rented for at least 15 days in 2015 or a previous year: The lesser of 16 people (over 2 years of age) OR 2 people per bedroom plus 2 people per floor with a way to get out is case of a afire (egress).
-I.E.: 3 bedrooms and 2 floors = 6 + 4 = 10 people.
+- Previously rented for at least 15 days in 2015 or a previous year: 16 people (over 2 years of age) OR 2 people per bedroom plus 2 people per floor, whichever is less.
+Example: 4 bedrooms and 2 floors = 8 + 4 = 12 people.

-- The rental registration certificate must be posted in a prominent first-floor window.
+- The rental registration certificate or a notice in 16 point type* including all the information required on the rental certificate must be posted in a prominent first-floor window.

 - The address of the dwelling unit must be clearly marked outside the house, in the kitchen and near the pool area if applicable.